Coherence via reiterated beam splitting: Mixed states

-Finally, resorting to the coherence of the pure photon-number case, $\mathcal{C} (n,N)$, we get
+Finally, resorting to the coherence of the pure photon-number case $\mathcal{C} (n,N)$, we get

-So the coherence of the output state is the average of the coherences obtained from each photon number state, which respects the convexity condition of coherence measures \cite{BCP14}.
+where the average denoted by the overline is taken with respect to the photon-number distribution $p_n$.
+So the coherence of the output state is the average of the coherences obtained with each photon-number state, which respects the convexity condition of coherence measures \cite{BCP14}.

-Finally, it is clear that the maximum coherence will be obtained when the beam splitters are arranged to give Eq. (\ref{acae}) since it does not depend on the number of photons $n$, this is
+Finally, it is clear that the maximum coherence will be obtained when the beam splitters are arranged to give the equipartition in Eq. (\ref{acae}) since it does not depend on the number of photons $n$, that is,